24 Sep Sleeping positions to avoid neck pain

 The side position is another common preference and is the next best thing after the back position.
 Side sleeping can help alleviate snoring and symptoms of sleep apnea.
 Professionals also recommend this option for pregnant women, as it is better for their blood flow.

 The fetal sleeping position is another common option.
 This approach involves the person curled up like a ball and having their arms out in front of them.
 This is a good option and has similar benefits to sleeping on your side.
 For those who sleep on their side or in the fetal position, we stock cervical contour pillows which many of our clients find comfortable and can assist with proper hip and spinal alignment.

 This is the worst position to sleep in.
 Yes, it has been proven that stomach sleeping can reduce snoring and sleep apnea, however, this position can be tough on your spine because the back is arched and your neck is to the side.

 At the end of the day, it is completely up to you to choose the sleep position that best suits you, but if neck pain persists, it’s important that you try to experiment with alternative positions.
 You can also train yourself by making sure to start the night in the position you hope to adopt.
 If you are in doubt or unsure of anything, you should seek the advice of your chiropractor.
 That’s what we’re here for!

-To book an appointment with Dr Scott please call 3482 2637 or click here to book an appointment online.
+To book an appointment call 3482 2637 or click here to book an appointment online.